ConjureFi/docs/protocol/collateral-system.md

 If the collateralization ratio drops below 120% a loan is at risk of liquidation.
 Any address can then liquidate or partially liquidate the loan.

-If an address wants to liquidate a loan at risk, they have to cover parts of their dept in the form of the synth.
+If an address wants to liquidate a loan at risk, they have to cover parts of their debt in the form of the synth.

 The amount to be liquidated is calculated as follows: